 Phase Ib/II Trial of Stereotactic Body Radiotherapy (SBRT) in Cominbation With Immunotherapy Prior to Transoral Robotic Surgery (TORS) for Human Papillomavirus Positive (HPV+) Squamous Cell Carcinoma of the Head and Neck (SCCHN)

-Clinical Stage I HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC (American Joint Committee on Cancer) v8 Clinical Stage II HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Clinical Stage III HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Human Papillomavirus Positive Oropharyngeal Squamous Cell Carcinoma p16 Positive Neoplastic Cells Present Pathologic Stage I HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Pathologic Stage II HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Pathologic Stage III HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Carcinoma Carcinoma, Squamous Cell Oropharyngeal Neoplasms Durvalumab Ipilimumab Tremelimumab Antibodies, Monoclonal Immunoglobulins Immunoglobulin G Modified Radical Neck Dissection Quality-of-Life Assessment Stereotactic Body Radiation Therapy Transoral Robotic Surgery
+Clinical Stage I HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC (American Joint Committee on Cancer) v8 Clinical Stage II HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Clinical Stage III HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Human Papillomavirus Positive Oropharyngeal Squamous Cell Carcinoma p16 Positive Neoplastic Cells Present Pathologic Stage I HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Pathologic Stage II HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Pathologic Stage III HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8 Carcinoma Carcinoma, Squamous Cell Squamous Cell Carcinoma of Head and Neck Oropharyngeal Neoplasms Durvalumab Ipilimumab Tremelimumab Immunoglobulins Antibodies, Monoclonal Immunoglobulin G Modified Radical Neck Dissection Quality-of-Life Assessment Stereotactic Body Radiation Therapy Transoral Robotic Surgery

 You can join if…